Cryptolibertarian-id/Mastering-Typescript/README.md

 console.log(SymBlockchain.Bitcoin); //Symbol(Shitcoin)
 ```

-To transform above code into immutable object we can use Object.freeze(), here is the example :
+To transform above code into immutable object we can use **Object.freeze() method**, here is the example :

 ```javascript
 const EnumBlockchain = Object.freeze({